MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 2. Rename the identified file to **Policy.msip**, and then copy it to the **%LocalAppData%\Microsoft\MSIP** folder on computers that have the Azure Information Protection client installed.

-If your disconnected computer is running the preview version of the Azure Information Protection scanner, there are additional configuration steps you must take.
-For more information, see [Restriction: The scanner server cannot have Internet connectivity](../deploy-aip-scanner-preview.md#restriction-the-scanner-server-cannot-have-internet-connectivity) from the scanner deployment instructions.
+If your disconnected computer is running the current GA version of the Azure Information Protection scanner, there are additional configuration steps you must take.
+For more information, see [Restriction: The scanner server cannot have Internet connectivity](../deploy-aip-scanner.md#restriction-the-scanner-server-cannot-have-internet-connectivity) from the scanner deployment instructions.

 ## Hide or show the Do Not Forward button in Outlook